Head of Unit "Strategy, Governance and Internal Control", Publications Office of the European Union

 After completing his PhD in Political Science in the University of Florence in 1995, Dr Martinelli undertook research at the University of Bologna (Centre for Public Policy Analysis in the Department of Organization and Political System), on projects related to public administration and public policy analysis.
 In 1997 he joined the European Commission, working first in Public Health Policy and then (since 2001) in Information Society and Media.
-He then worked as Policy Officer for Digital Libraries, Open Data, and Public Sector Information within the Information Society and Media Directorate General, before taking up his current role as the Assitant to the Director General of the Publications Office of the European Union in late 2012.
+He then worked as Policy Officer for Digital Libraries, Open Data, and Public Sector Information within the Information Society and Media Directorate General.
+In late 2012 he took up the role of Assistant to the Director General of the Publications Office of the European Union, and at the beginning of 2019 he was appointed Head of Unit "Strategy, Governance and Internal Control" within the same organisation.

 His experience as researcher and policy practitioner ranges across issues as diverse as environment, transport, public health, broadcasting, ICT research and deployment.
-His current research interests focus on the policies defined by the Digital Agenda for Europe (DAE), the Commission strategy to deliver social and economic benefits through ICT (see http://ec.europa.eu/information_society/digital-agenda/index_en.htm).
+His current research interests focus on Digital Single Market strategy, the Commission's priority which aims to open up digital opportunities for people and business and enhance Europe's position as a world leader in the digital economy (https://ec.europa.eu/digital-single-market/).

 - What are the latest developments and emerging relationships between policy and research in ICT?